sollandre/sollandre/README.md

 ### Hi there 👋, I'm André

-- Currently a front end developer working on projects to gain experience.
+- Front end developer currently working on projects to gain experience.
 - Always looking for problems to solve and ways to improve!

 **Feel free to send me any feedback!**